Motunau Beach – A Guide to Fishing & Angler Etiquette At Motunau

 Motunau is a top destination for Canterbury divers.
 They are attracted to this stretch of rugged rocky coastline by the abundance of crayfish and good bottom fishing

-It is another 35km further up the coast to Port Gibson (no launching ramps) and a similar distance again up the coast north east to Bushett Shoal, and Bushett Rocks.
+It is another 35km further up the coast to Port Gibson (no launching ramps) and a similar distance again up the coast northeast to Bushett Shoal and Bushett Rocks.
 To fish at Bushett Shoal boaties must use the launching ramps either at Kaikoura or Motunau.
-Bushett Shoal is about half way between these two places.
+Bushett Shoal is about halfway between these two places.

 This sunken reef system attracts many keen boat fishermen in search of trumpeter and blue cod.
-Both species being found there in extra large sizes.
+Both species being found there, in extra-large sizes.
 This excellent fishing area consists of rocky sea-mounts that sea-mounts that rise from 40 metres plus to just a few metres from the surface.

 Motunau offers Canterbury boat anglers the best chance of catching the much sort after blue cod within reasonable reach of the city of Christchurch.
-For this reason the area takes a bit of a hammering by recreational fishers.
+For this reason, the area takes a bit of a hammering by recreational fishers.

 On weekends when weather and tide are favourable dozen of trailer boats head out of this small fishing village after fish dinners.
 The Motunau Beach Ratepayers Assn., Canterbury Sport Fishing Club, Canterbury recreational Fishers Assn, Basher Charters, The North Canterbury Dive Club, and Sea Aqua Dive Club, have banded together to ask that anglers reduce their blue cod catch to reduce stress on the fishery.

 The Motunau River bar is prone to silting and must be dredged periodically.
 Most anglers try to head out and return on the half tide.
 Many a prop has been altered from its original shape whilst making the crossing.
-For this reason the crayboats operating from here use large inboard jet units to cross the shallow bar – or to at least extend the window for a save crossing.
+For this reason, the cray boats operating from here use large inboard jet units to cross the shallow bar – or to at least extend the window for a save crossing.

 This is more or less where you get to if you head straight offshore from the North Canterbury coast and keep on going for 25 to 30 miles.
 Out here are to be found groper, trumpeter, ling, blue cod, sea perch and sharks, as well as other species.
-Bottom bounching in water over 100 metres deep requires specialist tackle to handle the heavy sinkers and potentially big fish being targeted.
+Bottom bouncing in water over 100 metres deep requires specialist tackle to handle the heavy sinkers and potentially big fish being targeted.

 The great thing about fishing these distant grounds is that you never know what you might catch.
 Nowadays almost all recreational fishing done of these deeper offshore grounds is done with low stretch super lines such as Spectra.
 Monofilament is now almost a thing of the past for deep water fishing.
 With Spectra you can feel bits even at 100 metres whereas with mono the huge amount of stretch at this depth means that you are effectively fishing blind.

 A word of warning for those considering diving for crayfish with scuba gear off Motunau.
 Every year divers get into trouble here.
 The tides are deceptively strong and even very experienced divers can get into serious trouble very quickly.
-I hate to say it but divers seem to loose their lives off Motunau on a regular basis.
+I hate to say it but divers seem to lose their lives off Motunau on a regular basis.

-My eldest son is a very competent diving instructor but I don’t want him diving off Motunau!
+My eldest son is a very competent driving instructor but I don’t want him diving off Motunau!
 At the very least all divers should carry an “Orange Sausage” inflatable signal device.
 These things make you easier for searchers to spot, cost only a couple of dollars, and have been the difference between life and death for divers lost off Motunau.